Pushkar-Parker/Parking_lot_training_guide/README.md

 Before starting, ensure you have Python installed on your system.
 Then, install the required Python libraries using the provided `requirements.txt` file.

+Open the Parking lot dataset folder and open the "data.yaml" and paste the location for the 'train', 'val' and 'test'.
+Paste the location of only the images folder from the respective directory

 ### Installation

 ```bash